K3rhos/SHOUP/README.md

 # Disclamer

-This project was made for fun and personal purpose, use it at your own risk, cheating is always a risk, you have been warned !
+This project was made for fun & personal use purpose only.
+Use this as your own risk, we are not responsible of any damage this could lead to.